 If you love fresh herbs, this recipe is for you.
 This traditional gluten free stuffing recipe with fresh herbs and chicken sausage is one of the best.
 Not only is it easy to make, but all you need are a few fresh simple ingredients and delicious gluten free bread.

 (*This post was sponsored by Franz Gluten Free.
 All delicious opinions are my own.)

 Franz sent me their gluten free multigrain and it is the perfect bread for this gluten free stuffing!
-Their loaves of bread are so soft, which makes the bread cubes really really good in this stuffing recipe.
+Their loaves of bread are so soft, making the bread cubes really good in this stuffing recipe.